New patients:

 Patients who smoke or use nicotine in any form may not be offered consultation appointments or surgery.

-BMI criteria for all surgery:
+BMI criteria for surgery:

 Ceasing herbal remedies and natural supplements prior to surgery: